Pudgala: Jain philosophy

+In Jain philosophy, Pudgala or ' is one of the six dravyas.
+These include jiva (living) and the fivefold divisions of ajiva (non-living) category:pudgala (matter), dharma (motion), adharma (rest), akasha (space), and kala (time).
+Pudgala, like other dravyas except kala is called astikaya in the sense that it occupies space.

 The individual unit of Pudgala is the material from which all is made called a Paramanu, which, by the process of supplementation, can combine to form what can be roughly said is an aggregate, called a Skandha.
 It possesses at all times four qualities, namely, a color (varna), a taste (rasa), a smell (gandha), and a certain kind of palpability (sparsha, touch).

+Other Philosophies

 In Buddhism, Pudgala means the entity that reincarnates as an individual or person, i.e., the bundle of tendencies that keeps an individual reincarnating until they attain enlightenment.